Pasifika Education Plan: Monitoring Report 2015 Publications

 In the 2013 census, the Pasifika population was 295,941, an increase of 11% since 2006 compared to an increase of 6% for Māori and an increase of 14% for the European population.
 The Pasifika population in New Zealand includes people of Pasifika descent born in New Zealand and people born in the Pacific Islands.
 They include people of Samoan, Cook Island Māori, Tongan, Niuean, Fijian, and Tokelauan ethnicity, as well as some people from smaller island communities.
 Samoan is the largest Pasifika ethnicity and Tongan is the fastest growing ethnicity.

-Whilst the Pasifika population is growing, the proportion of Pasifika people living in New Zealand and born in the Pacific Islands is reducing (from 35% in 2006 to 30% in 2013), this trend is expected to continue.
+Whilst the Pasifika population is growing, the proportion of Pasifika people born in the Pacific Islands and living in New Zealand is reducing (from 35% in 2006 to 30% in 2013), this trend is expected to continue.

 There appears to be a trend for population flows outside of Auckland.
 Regions such as Marlborough, Tasman and the Manawatu are all experiencing small increases in Pasifika population.